William J. Sydeman, Ph.D.

 Jarrod is a researcher for the Center for Stock Assessment Research (CSTAR) at the University of California Santa Cruz and studies comparative ecosystem oceanography.

 Nandita Sarkar, Ph.D. & Isaac Schroeder, Ph.D.

 Physical oceanographers Drs.
-Nandita Sarkar and Isaac Schroeder have joined Farallon Institute, Isaac as a Post-Doctoral Research Associate and Nandita as an Affiliate Researcher.
-Housed at NOAA’s Environmental Research Division (ERD) in Pacific Grove, Isaac and Nandita are working on a variety of projects related to integrating measurements of upwelling and currents with the productivity, habitat selection and population dynamics of top predators in the California Current and Gulf of Alaska.
+Nandita Sarkar and Isaac Schroeder have joined Farallon Institute as collaborators.
+Housed at NOAA's Environmental Research Division (ERD), Isaac and Nandita are working on a variety of projects related to integrating measurements of upwelling and currents with the productivity, habitat selection and population dynamics of top predators in the California Current and Gulf of Alaska.
 Trained at the Center for Coastal Physical Oceanography of Old Dominion University in Virginia, both Isaac and Nandita worked on linking physical oceanography and ecosystem productivity in the Gulf of Alaska for their doctorates.
 Their skill sets include satellite oceanography, analysis of in situ oceanographic measurements (CTD casts, etc.), and advanced time-series statistics, including maximum entropy, spectral and wavelet analyses.
 They live in Monterey with their son.

 Robert Suryan, Ph.D.